badonnthedeer/AnthroTraits/README.md

     You need a pack.
 Time spent away from others makes you unhappy.
     </li>
     <li><h2>Stinky</h2>
-    You stink.
-Zombies will be more attracted to you and other players may comment on your smell.
+    You have a tendency to stink.
+Worse, you're nose-blind to it.
+If you're too dirty, Zombies will be more attracted to you and other players may comment on your smell.
     </li>
     <li><h2>Torpor</h2>
     Still affected by the winter, you have less endurance during the cold months.